ultimatecoder/tor_under_the_hood/src/slides.md

 ## Bridge

-* A special type of Tor relays which is not publicly listed
+* A special type of Tor relays that is not publicly listed

 * Helps in connecting to Tor network if it is blocked